hamidtech/getsysteminfo-python/README.md

-### Windows 7 Compatible System and above Information Script
+### Windows 7 and above Compatible System Information Script (Windows 7 - Windows 8 - Windows 10 - Windows 11)

-# System Information Script for Windows 7
+# System Information Script for Windows 7 and above

 ## Overview
 This Python script is designed to collect and export detailed system information, making it ideal for use in environments like Windows 7 where certain modern functionalities might be limited.
 The script retrieves processor details, RAM capacity, and storage device information, outputting the data to both a text file and a CSV file for easy review and reporting.

 ## Requirements
-- Python 3.4 or newer (Tested on Python 3.8 and Python 3.12)
+- Python 3.8 or newer (Tested on Python 3.8 and Python 3.12)
 - Subprocess and psutil libraries installed

 ## Features